 What is Azure Virtual Network?

-Azure Virtual Network (VNet) is the fundamental building block for your private network in Azure.
-VNet enables many types of Azure resources, such as Azure Virtual Machines (VM), to securely communicate with each other, the internet, and on-premises networks.
-VNet is similar to a traditional network that you'd operate in your own data center, but brings with it additional benefits of Azure's infrastructure such as scale, availability, and isolation.
+Azure Virtual Network is the fundamental building block for your private network in Azure.
+A virtual network enables many types of Azure resources, such as Azure Virtual Machines (VM), to securely communicate with each other, the internet, and on-premises networks.
+A virtual network is similar to a traditional network that you'd operate in your own data center.
+An Azure Virtual Network brings with it extra benefits of Azure's infrastructure such as scale, availability, and isolation.

 Why use an Azure Virtual network?